 4. Guinea Fowl

 The next type of poultry bird you can raise is Guinea Fowl.
-Domesticated guinea fowl are called Pintades.
+Domesticated guinea fowls are called Pintados.
 They are of the Numididae family (Galliformes)

 Guinea fowl originate from Africa and are mostly raised for meat consumption.

 The amazing thing about raising guinea fowl is that they can be used to control ticks on the farm.
 They are known for their vocal feature and they are used as security for other birds on the farm.

 Guinea fowl usually weigh about 1 to 1.5kg at 12 weeks when they are ready to be sold and slaughtered.

 The average lifespan of Guinea is between 10 and 15 years.